Pragmatic Aspects of Scalar

 pdf)

-Imiron to goyooron no intaafeesu.
-(The multidimensional meaning of the Japanese
+49. (2013) 「日本語モーダル指示詞における意味の多次元性:意味論と語用論のインターフェース」(The multidimensional meaning of the Japanese modal

-modal demonstratives: The semantics-pragmatics inferface).
+demonstratives: The semantics-pragmatics interface).
 With Jun Sawada.
-Proceedings
+Proceedings of the Kansai

 50. (2013) The meaning and use of noteworthy comparison.
 Proceedings